Aerial Drone Photography

 - Operators must maintain unaided visual sight with the drones.

-- Airports areas must be kept clear of all drone activity.
+- Airport areas must be kept clear of all drone activity.